Jodie Sweetin

-Jodie Lee Ann Sweetin (born January 19, 1982) is an American actress and television personality.
+Jodie Lee Ann Sweetin (born January 19, 1982) is an American actress, television personality, and stand-up comedian.
 She is best known for her role as Stephanie Tanner in the ABC comedy series Full House and its Netflix sequel series Fuller House.

 Early life and education

 Sweetin was born in Los Angeles, California.
 While an infant, her parents were sent to prison and she was adopted and raised as an only child by her uncle Sam Sweetin and his second wife Janice when she was nine months old.
 Her father died in a prison riot.
 Years later, she said she was told not to talk about her adoption publicly out of fear that people would think she was forced into acting.

 As a child, Sweetin took dance lessons, including ballet and tap when she was three years old.

 In 1999, four years after Full House ended, Sweetin graduated from Los Alamitos High School in Los Alamitos, California, and attended Chapman University in Orange, California.
 While in high school, Sweetin and fellow actor Matthew Morrison performed in musical theater together.